DLA-PSU/personal-site-template/README.md

 4. Example: Change "Proyectos" to "Projets" for French, "Projekte" for German, etc.

 If you're using Option A (about.html), also update the navigation in `about.html` to match.

+## What's in Each Folder

+**Root folder files:**
+- `about.html` - About page with timeline (Option A - default)
+- `template.html` - The page layout for Markdown pages
+- `styles.css` - Colors and fonts for the entire site
+- `.github/workflows/deploy.yml` - Instructions for GitHub on how to build the site

+**content/** - Markdown files that get converted to pages
+- `about.md` - Simple about page (Option B - not used by default)
+- `projects-main.md` - Your projects in your primary language
+- `projects-alt.md` - Your projects in an alternative language
+- `cv.md` - Your resume/CV

+**images/** - All pictures and screenshots
+- `photo.jpg` - Your profile photo
+- Any project screenshots you want to show

 ## Optional Features